Key Dates & Timings

 We will do our best to provide some fresh fruit for participants but issues around supply and storage make this challenging.
 Tinned fruit will be available at breakfast every day.

 Participants must supply sufficient quantities of their own food for eating on the hill each day.
 It is clearly important that participants do not underestimate how much food they require.
 The route will pass through Machynlleth and participants will have the opportunity to purchase food at the shops in this town.
-It is absolutley banned for participants to take extra food at meal times or from snacks to supplement their hill food.
+It is absolutely prohibited for participants to take extra food from campsite catering provisions to supplement their hill food.

 No Cooking in Tents